Manual From Previous Version

 Preliminary Tasks

 As a preliminary task, we backup the LDAP data of the Directory Server.
-On a Multi-Server installation, execute the following commands on the Node with the Directory Server Role installed.
+On a Multi-Server installation, execute the following commands on the Node with the Directory Server Component installed.

 1. Make a dump of the LDAP Database, especially if the upgrade includes the Directory Server.
 This can be done using the command (as the zextras user)